paundrapf/Marketing-Guide/04-Content-Marketing.md

 Contoh

-Trending: "Elon Musk suspend bots"
-Your take: "Hot take: Bots yang di-suspend itu spammers.
-Automation yang smart (kayak AI replies natural) tetep aman.
-Ini bedanya:"

-Risk

-Jangan force connection yang gak ada.
-Keliatan desperate.
+Trending: "AI replacing jobs"
+Your take: "Hot take: AI won't replace you.
+But someone using AI will.
+Here's how to be that someone:"

 Timing